bensig/benobi-one-src/content/resources.md

 ## [Mixpanel](https://mixpanel.com/)

-{{% portfolio image="/images/mixpanel.png" alt="mixpanel" link="https://mixpanel.com"%}}
+{{% portfolio image="/images/mixpnl.png" alt="mixpanel" link="https://mixpanel.com"%}}

-It's important to use some analytics when you are building an application.
+It's very important to use some analytics when you are building an application.
 This works really great for mobile.
 Lots of new features always being released.

 {{% /portfolio %}}